radiomuseum/cohiradia-website/content/en/docs/getting_started/installation/features/stemlab_SDcard_LINUX.md

 ```bash
 sudo umount /dev/YOURSDDEVICE*
 ```
-YOURSDDEVICE is then what your lsblk lists, in my example sbd.
+YOURSDDEVICE is then what your lsblk lists, in my example sdb.
 Then:

 ```bash
 sudo dd if=redpitaya_full.img of=/dev/YOURSDDEVICE bs=4M status=progress conv=fsync